HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 2. Expand to industry and local structured citations

-that are specific to your business category and location
+that fit your business category and location

 through community involvement, PR efforts, and content marketing